Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - section: `string`
-  >the section to check in
+  >The section to check in.

 - ident: `string`
-  >the key to be read from
+  >The key to be read from.

 Return type: `boolean`